-This traditional English meal, Shepherd's Pie, is the ultimate comfort food.
-Topped with a layer of creamy potatoes and sharp cheese, everyone will be begging for seconds!
+This traditional English meal with a twist, Cottage Pie with Cheese, is the ultimate comfort food.
+Topped with a layer of creamy potatoes and sharp cheddar cheese, everyone will be begging for seconds!

 🥘 Ingredients